 - Heteronormative Crusader: Homer trying to keep Bart from becoming gay.

-- The Hunter Becomes The Hunted: And the prey turned hunters consisted of domesticated reindeers.
+- The Hunter Becomes the Hunted: And the prey turned hunters consisted of domesticated reindeer.

 - Ink-Suit Actor: John looks exactly like John Waters, although his mustache is squigglier than in real life because it was easier to animate.

 - Macho Disaster Expedition: See above.
 Also, when John saved them, Moe said he'd do anything.